zomnium/garphql-spec/README.md

 ```

 Specifying the `query` keyword and an operation name is only required when a
-GraphQL document defines multiple operations.
+GarphQL document defines multiple operations.
 We therefore could have written
 the previous query with the query shorthand:

 ```graphql